ooni/oocrypto/README.md

 git merge golang-http-upstream
 ```

+- [ ] fix all the likely merge conflicts

 - [ ] delete all the new packages we can safely delete.
 We can safely
 delete a package if the package is not `tls` and: